Essential things to pack for travelling + free PDF printable!

 It’s better to have it and not use it than end up in pain in the middle of the night with no way to reach a pharmacy.
 And yes, again, I’m speaking from experience.

-You don’t need to go to a third world country to experience food poisoning – I once had incredible stomach pain, which most probably was from something I ate, in a 5-star all-inclusive in Tenerife!
+You don’t need to go to a third-world country to experience food poisoning – I once had incredible stomach pain, which most probably was from something I ate, in a 5-star all-inclusive in Tenerife!
 And Michal had problems when we were in Puerto Natales in Patagonia.

-Plus, in case of stomach pain, they’re not allowed to give you any medicine at all.
+Plus, in case of stomach pain, they’re often not allowed to give you any medicine at all.
 Even if you’re 110% sure that it’s a period pain (yes, talking from experience here again), you won’t get pain relief from a flight attendant.

-Essential things to pack for travelling that should go in your carry-on
+Basic travel essentials that should go in your carry-on

 If it seems too much to fit in a small bag (which might happen if you’re flying something like Ryanair and don’t want to buy the extra cabin bag), definitely just pack the documents and medicine with you.

-Just make sure to have only a normal amount of clothes on – I remember reading somewhere that Ryanair will charge you for extra luggage if you wear like 5 t-shirts on instead of one 😀
+You should be able to pack at least some clothes in your carry-on.
+If not, wear them in layers.
+Just make sure to have only a normal amount of clothes on – I remember reading somewhere that Ryanair will charge you for extra luggage if you wear like 5 t-shirts on instead of one.
+I know it’s a joke, but you know… 😀

-And definitely pack toiletries like toothbrushes, toothpaste and deodorant with you on-board, as you wouldn’t want to run around and buy them in case your checked-in luggage is late to your destination.
+And definitely pack basic toiletries like toothbrushes, toothpaste and deodorant with you on-board, as you wouldn’t want to run around and buy them in case your checked-in luggage is late to your destination.

 If you’re looking for something more specific…